publisha/publisha.github.io/index.md

 [![Anything in 'Working Copy' can be edited in 'Editorial', an app on the iPad.](/images/editorial.jpg)](/images/editorial.jpg)

+> **Note**: This image is taken with an external keyboard attached, so the soft keyboard is not showing

 ### Design of the site

 I based this look and feel on the [Lanyon theme from here][2b9a33ee]{:target="_blank"}.